 The Fund is managed by Next Edge Capital Corp. (the "Manager").
-The registrar, transfer agent and valuation agent of the Fund is Citigroup Fund Services Canada Inc., whose address is 100-5900 Hurontario St., Mississauga, ON L5R 0E8.
-The custodian of the Fund is CIBC Mellon Trust Company, whose address is 320 Bay Street, Toronto, ON M5H 4A6.
+The custodian, registrar, transfer agent and valuation agent of the Fund is RBC Investor & Treasury Services beginning May 9, 2016 and CIBC Mellon Trust Company as custodian and Citigroup Fund Services Canada Inc. as registrar, transfer agent and valuation agent prior to May 9, 2016.
 The registered office of the Fund is located at 1 Toronto Street, Suite 200, Toronto, Ontario, Canada, M5C 2V6.

-The financial statements were approved by the Board of Directors of the Manager on March 30, 2016.
+The financial statements were approved by the Board of Directors of the Manager on March 31, 2017.

-2. BASIS OF PREPARATION AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+BASIS OF PREPARATION AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES